Ice District: Pedways

 The Edmonton Pedway is being expanded with additions to Edmonton Tower, Stantec Tower, JW Marriott Edmonton, and Rogers Place, linking them to the existing system by elevated and underground pedways.

 Parking facilities

 With the new development about 4,000 new parking spaces are being created.
-As well there will be 5,000–10,000 within a 5-to-10-minute walk from the arena and public plaza.
+There will also be 5,000–10,000 spaces within a 5-to-10-minute walk from the arena and public plaza.
 Major roads include 104 Avenue, 101 Street, and 105 Street.

 Transit

-The district's main public transportation is handled through the Edmonton Transit Service bus routes (ETS) and Edmonton Light Rail Transit (LRT).
-The main LRT station is MacEwan station, located just north of Rogers Place.
-With the pedway system additions, four LRT stations will have direct access; this includes MacEwan, Bay/Enterprise, Central, and Churchill stations.
+The district's main public transportation is handled through the Edmonton Transit Service bus routes (ETS) and Edmonton LRT.
+The main LRT station is MacEwan station, just north of Rogers Place.
+With the pedway system additions, four LRT stations will have direct access: MacEwan, Bay/Enterprise, Central, and Churchill stations.
 A number of Strathcona County Transit and St. Albert Transit bus routes also serve the district.

 Office and residential towers

 Three new office buildings were/are being constructed in the district, as well as a hotel with private residences above.
 The City of Edmonton Tower with 29 floors and a height of 129.8 m opened in December 2016, with construction coming to an end in 2017.
 Stantec Tower has 66 floors and a height of 250.8 m.
 The combined JW Marriott Edmonton Ice District & Residences has 55 floors and a height of 192.15 m, was completed in June 2019.